jrstubbington/Todo-Account-Service/README.md

 * Supports all unicode language characters for User Profile and Workspace names
 * [GDPR](https://gdpr-info.eu/) compliance by allowing login and userprofile objects to be deleted while retaining primary user identifiers for service linking, auditing, etc.
-* Kafka message queues to/from other services
+* Kafka message queues to/from other services with guarenteed message ordering for specific entity based on UUID

 ## Table of Contents